Endometrin (Progesterone)

 Who Should Not Take Endometrin

-Do not use if you are allergic to progesterone or any ingredients, have unusual vaginal bleeding not evaluated by your doctor, miscarriage or ectopic pregnancy, severe liver problems, known or suspected cancer of the breast or genital tract, blood clots in legs/lungs/eyes or elsewhere, or porphyria disorder (a blood disease).
+Do not use Endometrin if you are allergic to progesterone or any of its ingredients, have unusual vaginal bleeding, a history of miscarriage or ectopic pregnancy, severe liver issues, certain cancers, or blood clots.

 Medical Conditions to Discuss

-Tell your doctor if you have epilepsy, migraine, asthma, heart/liver/kidney disease, diabetes, or history of depression.
-Also inform them of any other medical conditions or medicines you take.
+Inform your doctor if you have epilepsy, migraines, asthma, heart, liver or kidney disease, diabetes, or a history of depression.

 Pregnancy and Breastfeeding

-During fertility treatment, Endometrin should only be used during the first three months of pregnancy unless your doctor recommends otherwise.
-Do not use Endometrin if you are breastfeeding.
-The exposure to external progesterone during pregnancy has not been fully established.
+Endometrin should only be used during the first three months of pregnancy unless advised otherwise by your doctor.
+It is not recommended for breastfeeding.

 Drug Interactions